The Crown Was Fine. InnerView Found the Real Problem.

 At a routine hygiene exam, the patient reported discomfort when chewing certain foods in the lower left molar region.
 A zirconia crown had been placed on tooth #18 approximately three months earlier.
 Occlusion was checked with articulating paper, which revealed no significant findings.

 A review of the chart indicated that tooth #15 had previously been added to a monitor list due to a large, aging MO amalgam.
-A traditional diagnostic tool, the Tooth Slooth® II, was used on all cusps and yielded a positive response on the distal buccal cusp of #15.
+A traditional diagnostic tool, the Tooth Slooth® II, was used on all suspected cusps and yielded a positive response on the distal buccal cusp of #15.

 X-rays of #15 and #18 taken prior to InnerView scan.
 No visible pathology was detected.